| 2006 |

 | 2024 |

-Cryo-EM structure of the LRPPRC-SLIRP complex bound to mRNA and the mitoribosome reveals that LRPPRC associates with mitoribosomal proteins mS39 and the N-terminus of mS31 via its helical repeats, forming a corridor for mRNA handoff.
-SLIRP directly binds mRNA and also stabilizes LRPPRC.
-Mitoribosome profiling shows transcript-specific effects on translation efficiency, with COX1 and COX2 (MT-CO1/MT-CO2) translation being most affected. |
+Cryo-EM structure of the LRPPRC-SLIRP complex bound to mRNA and the mitoribosome shows: LRPPRC associates with mitoribosomal proteins mS39 and the N-terminus of mS31 through its helical repeats, forming a corridor for mRNA handoff to the ribosome.
+SLIRP directly binds the mRNA and also stabilizes LRPPRC.
+Mitoribosome profiling demonstrated transcript-specific effects on translation efficiency, with COX1 and COX2 translation most affected. |

-Cryo-electron microscopy structure, RNA sequencing, metabolic labeling, mitoribosome profiling |
+Cryo-EM structure determination, RNA sequencing, metabolic labeling, mitoribosome profiling |

 Nature structural & molecular biology |